The complaint procedure is designed to ensure that complaints are properly investigated and are given careful and fair consideration.

-- Have a look at the information and guidance accessible via the links above which explain the complaint procedure.
+- Have a look at the information and guidance accessible via the links below which explain the complaint procedure.

 - If you are a student, speak to an Adviser at the Students' Association Advice Place.
 Students' Association Advisers have a great deal of relevant experience and knowledge of the University procedures, and can also assist with potential complaints about interpersonal matters involving students or staff.